CBRS Small Cell Radios

 Outdoor Small Cell Radios

 Outdoor Small Cell Radios require installation above ground level and require registration with the Spectrum Access System (SAS) to operate.
-Please be sure to evaluate your site location and ability to install these Small Cell Radios, and consider hiring a professional to ensure your installation is secure and meets all regulatory requirements.
+Please evaluate your site location and ability to install these Small Cell Radios, and consider hiring a professional to ensure your installation is secure and meets all regulatory requirements.

 Indoor Small Cell Radios